 Michael Hancock • Denver Mayor

-Mayor Michael Hancock, businessman and author, has a warm demeanor and a pragmatic way of speaking, fitting for the office he currently holds.
+Mayor Michael Hancock is a businessman and author.
 When he was an infant, Hancock and his family moved here from Fort Hood, Texas, so he’s more or less a Denver native.
 He attended Manual High School and was even a Denver Broncos mascot in 1986.
 Hancock loves Denver’s four distinct seasons and diverse food scene.
-Here’s what he shared with me about being black in Denver.
+Here’s what he shared with me about being Black in Denver.

 What do you love most about living in Denver?